SELab-2/Dr-Trottoir-4/readme/authorisation.md

 ### Object based permissions

-- `OwnerOfBuilding` (global + object): checks if the user is a syndic and if he owns the building
+- `ReadOnlyOwnerOfBuilding` (global + object): checks if the user is a syndic and if he owns the building
 - `OwnsAccount` (object): checks if the user tries to access his own user info
 - `CanEditUser` (object): checks if the user who tries to edit is in fact the user himself or someone with a higher rank
 - `CanEditRole` (object): checks if the user who tries to assign a role, doesn't set a role higher than his own role